-GearBox will display this additional Record Send 3-4 for TonePort and GuitarPort devices, and it provides for several handy functions.
-Here are a few ways to get to them...

-When you have a single input Source chosen in the Source Select menu, you'll see the Send 3-4 icon in the row of the Effects icons.
+GearBox displays an additional Record Send for TonePort and GuitarPort devices, which provides several useful signal routing functions.
+When you have a single input Source chosen in the Source Select menu, you'll see the Send 3-4 icon (labeled Send 11-12 for UX8) in the row of the Effects icons.

-Click on the Send 3-4 icon to show its controls in the panel below.
+Click on this Send icon to show its controls in the panel below.

 Record Send 3-4 has its own dedicated set of controls and meters that are equivalent in function to the Send 1-2 controls of the same name (see the GearBox Controls and Operations section).
-When using an audio recording software configured to use the ASIO TonePort driver (on Windows®) or Core Audio driver (on Mac®), it is possible to select the GearBox Send 1-2 or Send 3-4 independently for your track inputs for recording.
+When using an audio recording software configured to use the ASIO driver (on Windows[®]) or Core Audio driver (on Mac[®]), it is possible to select the GearBox Send 1-2 or Send 3-4 independently for your track inputs for recording.